Information about 16 to 18 traineeships funded by the Education and Skills Funding Agency

-Traineeships were introduced in 2013 and further information about the policy, the content of the programme and details on work experience arrangements are available on GOV.UK.
+We introduced traineeships in 2013 and further information about the policy, the content of the programme and details on work experience arrangements is available on GOV.UK.

 Funding for traineeships

-- they have a programme aim on the ILR or an indicator in the School Census
+- they have a programme aim and specific programme type (24) on the individualised learner record (ILR) or an indicator in the school census

-- they last a minimum of 6 weeks up to a maximum of 6 months and should reflect the needs of the student
+- they last a minimum of 6 weeks and up to a maximum of 12 months, and should reflect the needs of the student

 - the core aim must be work experience